 Wizard’s alchemical statement:

-Other People’s Bottles, an imaginary brewery that ferments the types of beers Faerie & Gnome Kings and Queens alike would clamor over one another for one more sip.
+Other People’s Bottles, is a fictitious brewery that ferments the type of real beers Faerie & Gnome Kings and Queens alike would clamor over one another for one more sip.

 Making the world a better place, one sip at a time.

 Spring 2018, Sierra Brookline has 90% Brookline, MA. grown hops hand picked by moi (Centennial, Cascade and Nugget).
 This is a slight clone of Sierra Nevada’s pale ale recipe.
 I used the yeast and some of the grain bill.
 The rest is magic.

 Fall 2017, Farms’on Farmhouse ale is on the ferment.
 I used Target (bitter), El Dorado (Flavor), Idaho-7 Mosaic Crypto (flavor) and on flame out Idaho-7 and Mosaic (aroma).
 Pilsen, wheat and Red X malts ABV to be determined.
 By Halloween it should be ready.